bseltz-cohesity/scripts/bash/gpfs_snapper/README.md

 `Note`: If a local firewall is running on the GPFS node, ensure that port 50051/tcp is open for inbound connections from the Cohesity cluster.

-Copy the pre and post scripts onto the host, user_scripts directory under the installation directory of the Cohesity agent, typically `/opt/cohesity/agent/software/crux/bin/user_scripts/` and make the scripts executable:
+Copy the pre and post scripts into `user_scripts` directory under the installation directory of the Cohesity agent, typically `/opt/cohesity/agent/software/crux/bin/user_scripts/` and make the scripts executable:

 ```bash
 chmod +x prescript.sh